 - Avoid sitting in the same position for long periods.
 Any single position, even a good one, will be tiring.
 Try to stand, stretch, and walk around every 45 minutes.

 - Find the mattress that is right for you; comfort is essential.
 Get a bed that is firm and not too soft.
-The soft mattresses you sink into may initially feel nice and comfy but are not suitable for your back/posture.
+The soft mattresses you sink into may initially feel nice and comfy but are unsuitable for your back/posture.

 - Sleep with a pillow under your head just big enough to maintain the standard cervical–neck – curve.